mbarquin/import-export-legacy/readme.md

 and in fixed-line cases it's the field length to be read.
 In this example is called defArray.

-FileImport class is configured by default to read fixed-line importation files, if we want change this behaviour we must use this method setIsPseudoCSV(TRUE|FALSE) to set CSV import file to true.
+FileImport class is configured by default to read fixed-line importation files, if we want to change this behaviour we must use this method setIsPseudoCSV(TRUE|FALSE) to set CSV import file to true.

 We also need a file to read, we can use an absolute or relative path, if the file not exists or something goes wrong an exception will be raised.

-The object throws errors on many cases but data size validations or fixed line errors will not be thrown, they are returned as ImportException object, it's in your hand process error handling, and continue or not the rest of the file import, This can be configured via setReturnValidationExceptions(TRUE|FALSE) method.
+The object throws errors on many cases, but data size validations or fixed-line errors will not be thrown, they are returned as ImportException object, it's on your hand process error handling, and continue or not the rest of the file import, This can be configured via setReturnValidationExceptions(TRUE|FALSE) method.